Wash vine leaves and put them in a pot with boiling water for 2-3 minutes.

 Place the pot on the heat right away, just for a little while.
 Once giouvarlakia are slightly cooked, hold the pot form its handles and stir.

-40 large vine leaves – fresh or kept in brine1 kilo beef mince1 big onion, mashed1 tbsp finely chopped dill3 finely chopped spring onions1/2 cup Carolina rice2 cups broth from boiled beefa medium lemon’s juice2 egg yolks2 tbsp Horio Cow ButterSalt, pepper
+40 large vine leaves – fresh or kept in brine1 kilo beef mince1 big onion, mashed1 tbsp finely chopped dill3 finely chopped spring onions1/2 cup Carolina rice2 cups broth from boiled beefa medium lemon’s juice2 egg yolks2 tbsp Horio Soft with Cow ButterSalt, pepper

 Necessary cookies help make a website usable by enabling basic functions like page navigation and

 access to secure areas of the website.
 The website cannot function properly without these cookies.

 Preference cookies enable a website to remember information that changes the way the website

 behaves or looks, like your preferred language or the region that you are in.

 Statistic cookies help website owners to understand how visitors